JZOnTheGit/Smart-Intro-Skip/README.md

 ### Option B: Add-on zip only

 1. Download the latest add-on zip from [GitHub Releases](https://github.com/TheIntroDB/kodi-addon/releases/latest):
-   - Look for `plugin.video.tidb-*.zip` in the latest release
+   - Look for `plugin.video.tidb.zip` in the latest release
    - Click to download the plugin zip file
 2. In Kodi, choose **Settings → Add-ons → Install from zip file**.
 3. Select the zip to install the add-on directly.